brunodimauro/VHC.Product/README.md

 ### VHC.Product.Tests

-The Test Layer performs tests with a test InMemory Database and tests product's service.
+The Test Layer performs tests with an exclusive InMemory Database and tests product's service.

 ### VHC.Product.Web